-During the year, the Company undertook one significant commutation of insurance liabilities with a former customer and also a number of smaller commutations.
-The Company also successfully rescinded the cover of large number of ineligible delinquencies with one run-off client.
+During the year, the Company undertook one significant partial commutation of insurance liabilities with an active customer and also a number of smaller commutations.

 The Company will continue to pursue a policy of encouraging settlements on populations of loans with lenders where it is economically sensible to do so.
 The Company also continues to work actively with lenders to mitigate the impact of ageing delinquencies through a work-out programme "tool-box", whereby adjustments made by lenders to mortgage terms are agreed to allow borrowers to meet contractual obligations but maintain mortgage insurance cover.